k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 Defines the absolute threshold number of distinct values.
 The value is validated against an absolute threshold if the number of distinct values per field is above the plugin's threshold.
 For example:

-* The sample size is 100 and a field includes 10 distinct values, thus the proportion of distinct values is qual to 0.1.
+* The sample size is 100 and a field includes 10 distinct values, thus the proportion of distinct values equals to 0.1.
 This is higher than the plugin's threshold (0.05).
 * In this case, the results is validated against the absolute threshold to verify if it qualifies for being an **Option Set**.
 * Since 10 distinct values is below the absolute threshold level (15), the field qualifies as an **Option Set**.

 #### Field Type Include List

-The ```fieldTypeIncludeList``` plugin's input parameter allowד controlling which field's data types should be considered for checking the distinct values.
+The ```fieldTypeIncludeList``` plugin input parameter allows controlling which field data types should be considered for checking the distinct values.

 By default, it is set to STRING, INTEGER for this plugin.
 The valid values are: STRING, INTEGER, REAL, DATETIME, DATE, BOOLEAN.

 #### Field Name Include List

 Allows to setup an override list of field names.
-These fields will be included in the plugin's validation algorithm, even if they are PII or belong to a small table (see the property ```minSampleSize```).
+These fields will be included in the plugin's validation algorithm, even if they are PII or belong to a small table (see the ```minSampleSize``` property).

 #### Field Name Exclude List

-Allows to setup an override list of field names.
+Allows to set up an override list of field names.
 These fields will be excluded from the plugin's validation algorithm.

 #### Max String Length